Caeldeth/loures/Lore/Angelic-Beastiary-Of-Temuair.md

 ![Mantises](images/angelic_woods_mantis_2.png)

-Mantises are the first truely hostile creature encountered in the Eastern Woodlands.
+Mantises are the first truly hostile creature encountered in the Eastern Woodlands.
 They attack without warning and blend in very well with the foliage, so are very dangerous.
 Keep your guard up for these ones.

 The treasure that the mantis drops is the Mantis Eye.
 It is one of the most abundant, and valuable items that can be found in the early areas anywhere in Temuair.
 They are a very good source of income for any young Aisling that can stand up to the pain mantises like to dish out.
 Mantis Eyes go to Cian the Alchemist in Mileth for 1500 gold pieces.